dw-data/plastics-promises/README.md

 In the main story, we took a closer look at the French company Danone, who have repeatedly failed their goals on recycled PET in water bottles.

 Until 2015, Danone communicated its 2020 goal as referring to global production of water bottles.
-Later, the company seemed to amend the target to only refer to "countries where it is allowed" to use recycled PET, most often leaving out Turkey and China in calculations.
+Later, the company seemed to amend the target to only refer to "countries where it is allowed" to use recycled PET, excluding Turkey, China and Iran in calculations.
 In the amended calculation, Danone would have just reached its 2020 target value, with a reported 25.5% recycled materials in their water bottles in countries where it is allowed.

 The chart below, which is also depicted in the article, shows the original ambition communicated in Danone’s reports.
 The company did not respond to requests for comment on these discrepancies.